kwamentw/Escrow-Service/README.md

         If both parties confirm successfully before the ⏳ deadline, the arbitrator releases 💰 funds to the receiver.

-        If the ⏰ deadline passes without confirmation, the 💰 funds are refunded to the depositor.
+        If the ⏰ deadline passes without confirmation, the 💰 funds are refunded to the depositor either by canceling escrow or waiting for arbitrator to refund.

 ## Key Actors
     * 🔧 Owner: The administrator and owner of the protocol.